OLIP’s Multi-level Governance: Facilitating Collaborative Leadership & Action

 OLIP’s governance structure supports community-wide leadership and action in the implementation of the Ottawa Immigration Strategy (OIS) while providing a transparent mechanism for continued planning, learning, and adjustment.
 The premise of OLIP’s governance structure is that the goals set out in the OIS can only be achieved through collaboration; no single institution can succeed in isolation.
 Responsibility for the implementation of the OIS is shared by OLIP partners and community stakeholders from multiple sectors of our community, including governments, employers, educational institutions, social, health and settlement service providers, civic groups, and private citizens.

-OLIP’s five Sector Tables, Council, and Executive Committee are actively engaged in the implementation of the Ottawa Immigration Strategy.
-They are bound together through mutual relationships and accountability, with the OLIP Secretariat providing guidance and support.
-The Ottawa Immigration Forum provides a forum for reflection and communicating collective progress, as well as promoting leadership engagement.
+The OLIP tables are bound together through mutual relationships and accountability, with the OLIP Secretariat acting as a catalyst and facilitator of partners’ leadership and action planning.
 The following chart outlines the functions, roles, and responsibilities fulfilled by each component of the OLIP governance structure.

 |OLIP Secretariat||Facilitation and support||